 2. Create Character Depth with Misdirection

 Michael is an awful manager, lacks significant social skills, and just often makes everything into a terrible, awkward mess.
-Jim even creates a pie chart to demonstrate how Michael spends: 80% distracting others, 19% procrastination, and 1% critical thinking.
+Jim even creates a pie chart to demonstrate how Michael spends: 80 percent distracting others, 19 percent procrastination, and 1 percent critical thinking.
 Yet, he's a strong character, if only because of how awkward, but humorous he is.
 And because he's painfully miscast as a manager.
 But, what takes Michael's character a step further is that he's actually competent at something—sales.
 He won consecutive awards as best salesman; Pam and Ryan Howard are impressed by his abilities when he leaves with them to start The Michael Scott Paper Company; and he even claims to have acquired half the branch's client base.
 While Michael is a terrible boss and makes it near impossible to work under him (sales associate Phyllis Lapin comments to a new employee that they have to find little times during the day to be efficient, working around Michael's antics), he's a good salesman.
 Even as his superiors think he's worthless, he strikes a deal with a client at a Chili's restaurant using humor as his boss, Jan, fails, and later gets a deal done with Hammermill at a conference.
 The best is Michael talking to the CFO, as he tries to convince them to buy out his new paper company, after having left Dunder Mifflin:

 "I'll see you a situation, and I'll raise you a situation.
 Your company is losing clients left and right.
 You have a stockholder meeting coming up and you're going to have to explain to them why your most profitable branch is bleeding.
 So they may be looking for a little change in the CFO.
 I don't think I have to wait out Dunder Mifflin.
 I just have to wait out you."